ArcBlock/super-linter-api/.aigne/doc-smith/docs/guides-sdk-examples.md

         print(e)
 ```

 These SDK examples provide a solid foundation for integrating the Super-linter API into your projects.
-To see how they can be used in more specific scenarios, see our guide on how to [Integrate with CI/CD](./guides-ci-cd-integration.md).
+To see how they can be used in a real-world automation scenario, review the guide on how to [Integrate with CI/CD](./guides-ci-cd-integration.md).